Modern Slavery Policy

 Looking ahead, we will continue to strive for increased engagement and communication across our business and with our suppliers.
 Our priorities include:

-• Enhancing our risk-mapping methodology;
+• Enhance our risk-mapping methodology;

-• Training all managers in the requirements of our modern slavery policy.
+• Training all managers in the requirements of our Modern Slavery Policy.

 Communication and Review